jawline/LightRoom/README.md

-#Rust Prismatik
+#LightRoom

-A Rust API to interface with Prismatik
+A Rust program to allow changes to LightPaks used for lighting via a web API